 - Prepare for and successfully respond to questions in a simulated interview; and

 - Negotiate your compensation package once you are offered the position.

 Pre-work is required for this session, and will be distributed by the PDFO in advance of the workshop date.
-The pre-work will be due by Monday, October 29, 2018.
+The pre-work will be due on Monday, March 11, 2019.

 Dene Rossouw, Principal & Learning Coach, Possibil.com